pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * AI is slower and dies in one hit +1
 * Anthing else is +2

-## Tera calcs (Relevant for Tera/Stella Island)
-* If AI mon has a Tera type while in party or field it will do calcs as if it already terastallized (including Tera Blast)
-* Calcs for Player mon happen only when actually terastallized (including Tera Blast)

 ## Speed
 * AI sees a speed tie, Quick Claw and Quick Draw as faster
 * Priority moves (includes effects that increase priority) are not seen by AI